lantian2012/DataScience/README.md

 ActorTable: Wrangle data from MovieTable.
 Delete movies without critic rating.
 NewActorTable: Delete actors that show up less than 6 times.

+ActorTable_clean/DirectorTable_clean/MovieTable_clean: remove directors with only 1 movie.
+Make the three tables consistent.

+ActorTable_Twitter: add twitter data to NewActorTable.
+Note that this table does not use ActorTable_clean, so the movie data is not consistent with MovieTable_clean.

+*_Twitter_clean: remove the actors without twitter data. delete a repeated actor.